emerald-dao/component-library/README.md

-# Emerald DAO Component Library
+# Emerald City DAO Component Library

-Reusable Svelte components for creating dapps in the Flow Blockchain.
+Reusable Svelte components for creating DApps in the Flow Blockchain.